 Supports programs in Counseling & Educational Psychology, Curriculum & Instruction, Educational Leadership & Policy Studies, Instructional Systems Technology, and Language Education.
 Available in the Education Library, the collection is strong in the following areas: history of education, teaching, elementary and secondary education, school finance, school administration and organization, education of women, education of the gifted and handicapped, and American educational institutions.

 The resources provided in this guide are organized, in part, according to the major concentrations within English Studies.
 It includes bibliographic databases, reference resources and digital collections that constitute a valuable knowledge base for research projects.

 This research guide covers all fields of French Studies.
 Notable collection strengths are the Enlightenment, post-1945 literature, and Francophone fiction.
 Coverage of Italian language and literature is also extensive.
 Areas of particular importance are Renaissance literature and culture, and contemporary Italian fiction.

 Gender studies is a transdisciplinary field that bridges and embraces a variety of modes of inquiry relevant to gender and the ways in which this discourse intersects with other domains, particularly sexuality and the body; (dis)ability and neurodiversity; race, ethnicity, and nationality; & popular culture and representation, among many others.

 Resources related to the description, distribution, and interaction of the diverse physical, biological, and cultural features of the earth.
-Includes the study of Climate, Land and Environmental Change, Geographic Information Science (GIS), Food and Agriculture, Globalization, Development and Justice, and Sustainable Systems.
+Includes the study of Climate and Environmental Change, Geographic Information Systems (GIS) and Remote Sensing (RS), Food and Agriculture, Cities, Development and Justice, and Water Resources.